shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/explaining-polygon-and-blockchain.md

 One of the plans is obviously to connect every Ethereum compatible blockchain to a scalable ecosystem.
 And other plans are to integrate other scalability solutions like ZK-Rollups, Optimistic Rollups on the platform.

-## Conclusion
+# Conclusion

-This article's main aim was to focus on Polygon's technology.
-But it cannot be understood if you do not know what blockchains are, what problems they are facing, and available solutions.
-Since Polygon is all about solving problems faced by contemporary blockchains, it was really important to understand them first.
-This would also help crypto investors who want to invest in blockchain technologies but cannot understand their highly technical whitepapers (research).
+This article explained some of Polygon's technology and the difference between Proof of Work and Proof of Stake.
+Since Polygon seeks to solve the problems faced by contemporary blockchains, it is important to understand those problems first.
+This would also be useful to investors who want to invest in blockchain technologies but do not understand the highly technical whitepapers, which can often require extensive research.

 I am assuming your pizza isn't delivered yet, and you learned a lot of things about Polygon and blockchain ;)

-## About the author
+# About the author
-I am [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan) and I have written this article.
-Thank you ;)
+This tutorial was created by [Raj Ranjan](https://www.linkedin.com/in/iamrajranjan), You can get in touch with the author on [Figment Forum](https://community.figment.io/u/rranjan01234/) and [GitHub](https://github.com/rajranjan0608)